chuckcoughlin/bert/docs/architecture.md

 streams of tokens from spoken text into commands for the robot.

 #### Configuration <a id="configuration"></a>
-The robot configuration is described by an .xml file, *bert.xml*.
+Robot attributes and connectivity are defined in an .xml file, *bert.xml*.
 A representative example is shown below.
 The file is read by each of the independent processes, giving them a common understanding of site-specific parameters and attributes of the robot.

-This file (and not the URDF) is the source of standard joint names and angular limits.
-@...@ variables get replaced during the build.
+Substitution parameters, @...@, are replaced with site-specific values during the build.
 ```
 <?xml version="1.0" encoding="UTF-8"?>